-Even if you go spooky for Halloween, be sure to keep a few pumpkins uncarved to enjoy through Thanksgiving!
+Even if you go spooky for Halloween, keep a few pumpkins uncarved to enjoy through Thanksgiving!

 Halloween Decorating Safety

-Here are some tips to make your yard scary and safe, no matter what your Halloween theme.
+Here are some tips to make your yard scary and safe, regardless of your Halloween theme.

-Halloween is all about darkness, but make sure there are some low lights to guide visitors along the path.
-These pirate path lamps light the way with a scary touch.
+Halloween is all about darkness, but make sure there are low lights to guide visitors along the path.
+Pirate path lamps light the way with a scary touch.

 Keep Walkways Clear

-If you have scary characters, surprise goblins, or dangling spiders; make sure they don’t actually touch or trip anyone or cause harm.
+If you have scary characters, surprise goblins or dangling spiders, make sure they don’t actually touch, trip anyone or cause harm.

-The very spirit of Halloween means that people are going to be a little less predictable, so it’s better to err on the side of “pretending to trick,” rather than risking hurting or really frightening someone.
+It’s better to err on the side of pretending to trick, rather than risking hurting or really frightening someone.